iotifiedBigYus/mustapekka/diary.md

 Added Benji's new diddy to the game with the ability to turn on and off the music in the menu.

+## Benjamin 11.3.2024

+This is horrible.
+My music should not turn off - although, this I admit: so far it has been kind of bland.
+That all changes with this second song, an absolute banger, not tried and yet true.
+Summa summarum: I made a second song today.